Skip to contents

 return_node_type

-a character indicating what types of nodes (site, species or both) should be returned in the output (return_node_type = "both" by default).
+A character indicating which types of nodes ("site", "species", or "both") should be returned in the output ("both" by default).

 algorithm_in_output

-a boolean indicating if the original output of computeModules should be returned in the output (TRUE by default, see Value).
+A boolean indicating whether the original output of computeModules should be returned in the output (TRUE by default, see Value).

 Value